a review and an invitation

 I’ve never really got the power of praying together before.
 I’m such an unbeliever – and an introvert!
 I hadn’t anticipated the gifts I would get.
 I am deeply grateful.

-If you would like to join Zoom prayer, the prayer times are 8.30 – 9 am UK time on Mondays and Wednesdays.
+If you would like to join Zoom prayer, the prayer times are 8.30 – 9am UK time on Mondays (for shared silence) and Wednesdays (in which I lead meditation and prayer).

 It is open to everyone.